axolo-co/developer-resources/README.md

-# Code review resources by Axolo
+# Developer Resources by Axolo
-Welcome to the Code review resources by Axolo repository!
+Welcome to the Developer Resources by Axolo repository!
 Here, you'll find a collection of resources to help engineering teams review pull requests faster and improve their workflow.

 ## Contents
 This repository includes the following items:

-- A list of Slack apps for developers
+- Slack apps for developers
-- An emoji guide for code reviews
+- Emoji guide for code reviews
 - Pull request templates

 ## Usage